wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/major/index.md

 {{< figproc "C-Major-inv-EAD" "Resize" "800x" >}}{{< /figproc >}}

 Note that I've moved the 2nd inversion in that last diagram down to a lower position on the neck.

-## Major arpeggio shapes

-Now that we've looked at triad shapes in isolation, let's combine them into three six-string arpeggios:

-{{< figproc "C-Major-Arpeggios" "Resize" "800x" >}}{{< /figproc >}}

-We'll discuss these further in the next section, [Rex's FAD]({{< ref "guitar/Fundamentals/harmony/FAD" >}}) but I've given each of these shapes a name: A shape, F shape, and D shape (pronounced "fad" but connected on the neck in AFD, FDA, or DAF order).

-For now, use the following exercise to become intimately familiar with these three major arpeggio shapes and how they interconnect.

-{{< alert color="success" >}}
-TODO: Create TDG test for this section
-{{< /alert >}}